 BPO companies should initiate a comprehensive training program to boost the level of suitability of potential employees to work for the industry.

 Through serious evaluation, employers will be able to pinpoint certain obstacles that block opportunities for job applicants who were almost hired, and hopefully be able to make the necessary intervention.

 Through seminars, lectures, brochures, and other awareness tools, BPO companies can help correct certain stereotypes and false impressions about the industry, especially among young graduates and professionals, including their parents.

 Awareness helps to increase the number of aspiring candidates who intend to secure various entry-level job positions and join the ever-expanding industry.

 3. Alternative Labor Source

 Career-switchers, retirees, housewives, as well as non-degree holders, comprise a broad alternative source of labor.
 Tapping their talents will contribute greatly to the current supply of talented and skilled workforce.

-Many of them actually reside outside the National Capital Region who can readily opt to work from home.
+Many of them actually reside outside the National Capital Region and can readily opt to work from home.